1902 Fox Drive, Suite F

 Most middle ear infections are caused by either bacteria or viruses.
 A common cold, the flu, or allergy symptoms that cause congestion and swelling of the nasal passages, throat, and eustachian tubes can sometimes lead to an infection.
 Anything that makes the nose stuffy has a tendency to cause swelling and blockage of the eustachian tubes.
 Swelling from colds or allergies can keep the eustachian tubes from opening and this leads to pressure changes and the accumulation of fluid in the middle ear.
 This pressure and fluid will cause pain and sometimes persistent fluid can lead to an infection.

 Viewing the Surface of the Eardrum

-Traditionally, when a physician checks you or your child for an ear infection, they use an instrument called an otoscope.
+Traditionally, when a healthcare provider checks you or your child for an ear infection, they use an instrument called an otoscope.
 An otoscope is basically a pen light attached to a magnifying glass, and this simple device has been used in medicine for the past 150 years.
 The otoscope comes with several pointed tips called specula.
 A speculum is chosen based on the size of the patient’s ear opening.
-To use the otoscope, a physician gently inserts the appropriately sized speculum into the ear canal to look at the surface of the eardrum.
+To use the otoscope, a healthcare provider gently inserts the appropriately sized speculum into the ear canal to look at the surface of the eardrum.